rsu-client/rsu-client/README.md

 RuneScape Unix/Linux Client (rsu-client)
 ==========

+### NOTE: This client no longer works with RS3, it only works with OldSchool due to the removal of the java client support. <br>As such, further development of this client will not happen.

 This is the git repository for the RSU-Client, a RuneScape Client Launcher written for the now Legacy client and now OldSchool, all development happens here before updates are pushed to the client and other repositories.